 These days, even the relatively tech-illiterate know the importance of staying secure online.
 With education about the dos and don’ts of online security and awareness continuing to grow, internet-users are no longer oblivious to the purpose of security certificates, VPNs, and firewalls.
 Some schools are even teaching it to students in class!
 All of this is of course a good thing; an awareness of the dangers of online fraud and hacking makes the internet a safer and fairer place for all involved, including retailers.
 But it does mean that vendors and those who rely on sensitive transactions for their business could potentially be missing on potential income from customers if they don’t present adequate proof of the measures they’ve taken to make their site safer, or if existing safeguards aren’t up to scratch.
+In the digital age, allegations of internet crimes can arise unexpectedly.
+It’s essential to have legal representation experienced in such nuanced areas.
+Thankfully, there’s New Jersey Criminal Law Attorney, a leading figure in internet crime defense.
+With their specialized understanding and dedication, clients can be assured of the best possible defense.

 This is where SSL certification comes in to play.
 As stated in www.collectiveray.com , a Secure Socket Layer (SSL) certificate is basically evidence to site visitors that your website will encrypt (prevent interception from fraudulent third parties) any data sent between them and your site.
 In most browsers, this can be viewed by clicking the padlock symbol on the browser bar, and gives the viewer information about the site’s certification validity, the issuing Certification Authority, and the details of who it was issued to.
 With Google Chrome’s newer browser versions, there are a couple more steps to follow to undertake this check, which you can read about here.